UCMJ Article 134

 • certain persons intended to and were about to engage in a duel;

-• the accused had knowledge of the planned duel; and
+• the accused knew of the planned duel and

-• the accused connived at the fighting of the duel in a certain manner.
+• the accused connived at the fighting of the duel in a particular manner.

 Failure to report a duel is a viable charge if the prosecution can demonstrate: